-Programs and Fields of Study.
 The Graduate Program in Religious Studies comprises programs of study leading to the M.A. and Ph.D. degrees.
 The primary goal of both degree programs is to prepare persons for academic leadership in the field and hence for professional careers as teacher-scholars in colleges, universities and schools of theology.
 The M.A. degree program also aims to accommodate the qualified nonprofessional student interested in advanced work in religious studies within the context of the liberal arts and sciences.
 Students specialize in one of the following six fields of study:

-Hebrew Bible/Old Testament New Testament The Christian tradition Systematic theology Religious ethics (Christian ethics) Religion and culture
+Hebrew Bible/Old Testament Systematic theology

+New Testament Religious ethics (Christian ethics)

+The Christian tradition Religion and culture